 Don’t have AirPods 2 or PowerBeats Pro?
 You can still have Siri read your messages

 If your device doesn’t support Announce Messages with Siri, there’s still some good news!
-Have Siri read your texts messages the old fashioned way.
+Have Siri read your text messages the old fashioned way.

 Then say something like “Hey, Siri, check my messages.”
-If you have any new messages, Siri tells you who the messages are from and reads them back to you, in the order you messages arrived.
+If you have any new messages, Siri tells you who the messages are from and read them back to you, in the order your messages arrived.